Seshu

-Seshu is a 2002 Indian Telugu-language romantic drama film starring Rajasekhar in the title role along with Kaveri, directed by Rajasekar's wife Jeevitha Rajasekhar in her directorial debut.
+Seshu is a 2002 Indian Telugu-language romantic drama tragedy film starring Rajasekhar in the title role along with Kaveri, directed by Rajasekar's wife Jeevitha Rajasekhar in her directorial debut.
 It is a remake of the 1999 hit Tamil film Sethu, directed by Bala.
 The film was released on 28 February 2002.
-It marks the Telugu debut of popular Tamil film music composer Yuvan Shankar Raja, son of the music composer Ilaiyaraaja.
+It marks the Telugu debut of Tamil film music composer Yuvan Shankar Raja, son of the music composer Ilaiyaraaja.
 The film was a failure at the box-office.